Michael Tigar

-Michael Edward Tigar (born January 18, 1941 in Glendale, California) is an American criminal defense attorney known for representing controversial clients, a human rights activist and a scholar and law teacher.
+Michael Edward Tigar (born January 18, 1941, in Glendale, California) is an American criminal defense attorney known for representing controversial clients, a human rights activist and a scholar and law teacher.
 Tigar is an emeritus (retired) member of the Duke Law School and American University, Washington College of Law faculties.
-He was on the faculty of the University of Texas School of Law from 1983-1998, serving as the Joseph D. Jamail Centennial Chair in Law for much of that time.
+He was on the faculty of the University of Texas School of Law from 1983 to 1998, serving as the Joseph D. Jamail Centennial Chair in Law for much of that time.

 Early life and education

 Tigar earned his Bachelor of Arts from the University of California, Berkeley in 1962 and his J.D. from the University of California, Berkeley School of Law in 1966.
 As an undergraduate, he was elected to the ASUC (Associated Students of the University of California) Senate as a SLATE candidate.
 He also ran unsuccessfully for Student Body President.
 He interviewed Bertrand Russell during the 1962 Cuban Missile Crisis for Pacifica Radio.
-In law school he was a member of Order of the Coif and served as editor-in-chief of the California Law Review.
+In law school Tigar was a member of Order of the Coif, worked as a research assistant to Ann Fagan Ginger documenting the era's explosion in civil rights and civil liberties litigation, and served as editor-in-chief of the California Law Review.

 Career in law

 In 1966, Tigar was hired as a law clerk by Justice William J. Brennan of the United States Supreme Court.
 Brennan, however, fired him the week he began his job, following complaints made by conservative columnists and FBI director J. Edgar Hoover, because of Tigar's activist background.
 In 1967, Tigar became the first Editor-in-Chief of the Selective Service Law Reporter (Public Law Education Institute, 1968–1973).
 In 1969, he was part of the defense team for the Chicago Eight.
 Tigar taught at the UCLA School of Law during the period 1968-1972.
-He taught evidence courses and a course in Selective Service Law.
-Tigar was a partner in the firm of Williams & Connolly of Washington, DC (1975–'78), where he worked closely with legendary trial attorney Edward Bennett Williams.
+He taught evidence classes and a course in Selective Service Law.
+Tigar was a partner in the firm of Williams & Connolly of Washington, DC (1975–1978), where he worked closely with legendary trial attorney Edward Bennett Williams.
 He then formed his own firm with partner Samuel J. Buffone.
-Tigar was a professor of law at the University of Texas School of Law from 1983 to 1998, holding the Joseph D. Jamail Centennial Chair in Law from '87-'98.
+Tigar was a professor of law at the University of Texas School of Law from 1983 to 1998, holding the Joseph D. Jamail Centennial Chair in Law from 1987-1998.
 With a grant from Texas plaintiffs' lawyers he and Jane B. Tigar founded the UNROW Human Rights Impact Litigation Clinic, where he served as the Clinic's first Executive Director and Supervising Attorney.
 He was then a professor at American University's Washington College of Law starting in 1998, and later also at Duke Law School.